terminalcloud/apps/docs/shinken.md

 # **Shinken** Terminal.com Snapshot

-*Python based monitoring framework.*
+*Monitoring framework written in Python.*

 ---

 ## About Shinken

-**Shinken** is a resilient monitoring framework.
-Fully scalable, it supervises hosts and services from an IT and business point of view.
-Alerting or taking action on failures and recovery.
+**Shinken** is a resilient fully scalable monitoring framework.
+It supervises hosts and services from an IT and business point of view.
+When an error (and the recovery) happens, it can alert you or take a predefined action.

 Shinken is compatible with Nagios configuration, plugins and interfaces.
-It is written in Python, so it should work under all Python supported platforms.
+It is written in Python.

 ---

 ## Main Features

-- Web 2.0 Interface named WebUI that has innovative methods to visualize the state of your systems.
+- Web 2.0 interface named WebUI that has innovative methods to visualize the state of your systems.
-- Livestatus networked API module to provide realtime access to performance, status and configuration data.
+- Live status networked API module to provide real-time access to performance, status and configuration data.
 - Provides operational or business insight.
-- Monitor Hosts and Services.
+- Monitor hosts and services.
-- Contact notifications when service or host problems occur and get resolved (via email, SMS, pager, or user-defined method).
+- Contact notifications when service or host problems occur and get resolved (via email, SMS, pager or user-defined method).
 - Ability to define event handlers to be run during service or host events for proactive problem resolution.
 - Integrates with PNP4Nagios and Graphite time-series databases for storing data, querying or displaying data.
 - Supports distributed retention modules, caches and databases to meet persistence and performance expectations.

 ---